nicolas-kuechler/doe-suite/docs/clouds.md

 After the transition to support for clouds, some things must be changed:

+`does_config/roles` now supports cloud-specific setup scripts for host types:

+`main.yml` runs on all hosts and acts as a fallback when no cloud-specific `{cloud}.yml` file exists.

 ## [For devs] Supporting additional clouds

 `main` represents all supported clouds except the ones that have a specific file.